ait-testbed/attackmate/docs/source/playbook/commands/webserv.rst

 Start a http-server and share a file.
 This command will return after the first HTTP-request.
 To keep serving the file instead set keep_serving to True.
+The webserv command has to be run in background mode, otherwise the playbook execution will halt until a request is received.
 .. code-block:: yaml

    ###